codacy/docs/docs/repositories/commits.md

 # Quality Commits page

 The **Quality Commits page** displays an overview of the commits in your repository, such as the analysis status and the code quality metrics for each commit.
-This allows you to monitor the evolution of the code quality in your repository per commit.
+This allows you to monitor the evolution of the code quality per commit in your repository.

 By default, the page lists the commits on the main branch of your repository, but if you have [more than one branch enabled](../repositories-configure/managing-branches.md) you can use the drop-down list at the top of the page to display commits on other branches.